arkhi/grav-plugin-admin-pages-permissions/README.md

 ## Usage

+This plugin allows to limit what a user can see or do when accessing pages, including:

+- Adding specific permissions to groups or users.
+- Filter the list of pages shown to the logged in user based on those permissions.
+- Lock a custom list of page’s properties.

-You can add any or all of the permissions for specific groups or users.
+Permissions can be assigned for specific groups or users, globally or per page.

-The pages will be displayed based on the rights the user has for each node of the pages’s tree.

 ## Credits